joey-qytyku/OS-90-i386/docs/Drivers.md

 The RequestFixedLines function is for drivers that use a standard interrupt line.
 The implementation is almost exactly the same.

-If the bus wants to, it can have different handlers for different interrupt.
-They can be modified simply by changing the pointer in the structure within a critical section.
+If the bus wants to, it can have different handlers for different interrupts by requesting several times.

 ## Bus_ReportDeviceList(PDevice, word length)